hperrin/tunnelgram/README.md

 ```
 This software uses an encryption scheme based on the Tunnelwire Encryption Scheme (https://github.com/hperrin/tunnelgram#the-tunnelwire-encryption-scheme) by Hunter Perrin, which is licensed under the CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).
 ```

+# How Tunnelgram Uses the Tunnelwire Encryption Scheme to Send Messages

+## Upon Message Send

+The client:

+1. Generates a random, cryptographically secure message key, and encrypts the message with it.
+2. Retrieves the public keys of all of the recipients.
+3. Encrypts the message key with each of the recipients' public keys and the user's public key.
+4. Sends the encrypted message and all of the encrypted copies of the message key to the server.

+## Upon Message Receipt

+The client:

+1. Retrieves their copy of the encrypted message key.
+2. Uses the user's private key to decrypt the message key.
+3. Uses the message key to decrypt the message.

+# How Tunnelgram Sends Images

+Images are fairly easy.
+An HTML canvas element is used to size the image down until it is under 2MB, which is small enough to decrypt quickly and big enough to hold a good quality image.
+The message key is used to encrypt the image data in a web worker.
+A thumbnail is generated in the same way as well, and encrypted with the same key.

+# How Tunnelgram Sends Videos

+Videos are much harder.
+The closest thing to a universal format is H.264 video and AAC or MP3 audio in an MP4 container.
+VP9 and Vorbis in a WebM container would be perfect, if Apple supported it.
+Since many people use iPhones, that won't work.
+Android will record an MP4, so it can just be encrypted and sent, as long as it's under the arbitrary 20MB limit.
+I've found this limit is a good tradeoff in video quality/length to decryption time.
+But iPhones record H.264/AAC in a QuickTime container that can't be played on Android devices.
+Other devices may record in completely different formats/containers.
+Or the user may add a video well above the 20MB limit.

+A normal messenger app handles this easily.
+It remuxes or transcodes the video on the server side.
+Bing bang boom, super compatible video, easy peasy.
+Tunnelgram can't do that, because *the video is encrypted before it's sent to the server*.
+The video needs to be made compatible before it's encrypted on the client.
+So Tunnelgram uses a custom version of FFMPEG compiled to WebAssembly called [FFMPEG.js](https://github.com/hperrin/ffmpeg.js).
+It loads the video into an ArrayBuffer and passes it to a Web Worker, which downloads and compiles the FFMPEG code in the browser then uses it to remux/transcode the video.
+For transcoding, it will use 1.5x the original bitrate or the maximum bitrate it can to get a video under 20MB.
+It uses a two pass transcoding strategy to get the best quality it can at this small file size.

+Using this strategy, Tunnelgram can send a video from any client device that can be viewed on any other device, regardless of the type or size of the original video.

 # Developing for Tunnelgram